apptek/SubER/README.md

     "SubER": 19.048
 }
 ```
 The SubER score is printed to stdout in json format.
+As SubER is an edit rate, lower scores are better.
+As a rough rule of thumb from our experience, a score lower than 20(%) is very good quality while a score above 40 to 50(%) is bad.

 Note that `<i>`, `<b>` and `<u>` formatting tags are ignored if present in the files.
 All other formatting must be removed from the files before scoring for accurate results.